T

 shopping

-Often called Tokyo's 'Champs-Élysées', this broad, tree-lined avenue features high-end fashion brands, architectural marvels, and chic cafes.
+Often called Tokyo's 'Champs-Élysées', this broad, tree-lined avenue features high-end fashion brands, architecturally striking flagship stores, and trendy cafes.
+It offers a more sophisticated shopping experience compared to Takeshita Street.

 4. Evening